nborwankar/leevr/README.md

 ## How to use

+* Edit config.js to set the port on which the proxy runs, say 5000
-* Run Leevr on your desktop/laptop (say on port 5000) - watch the console from which you run it.
+* Run Leevr on your desktop/laptop - watch the console from which you run it.
 * Note: Leevr at this very early stage needs node.js.
 * Set your browser's proxy setting to localhost:5000 or 127.0.0.1:5000 (note on most OS's you can do this for the whole machine not just one browser, all with one setting in your system network config.)
 * Browse as usual and watch all the traffic fly by in the console.